 PROTECTING GOVERNMENT TRANSPARENCY & OVERSIGHT

 Transparency and open government are the cornerstones of our democracy.
 There is an ongoing effort to take published public notice out of newspapers and give control over the notice publication to local governments.
 These changes to the public notice laws will result in reduced transparency, fewer open government protections, and less oversight.
+The inherent inalterability of print, and the third-party oversight they provide, makes newspapers the logical best place for public notices.

 - Public Notice is not simply about getting information to vendors – it creates an informed public concerning government expenditures and taxation, environmental issues and public meetings.